Skip to main content

 In the UK, reputable couples therapists should be accredited with one or more of the following:

-It’s also important to check they have specific experience working with couples, not just individuals.
+It is also important to check they have specific experience working with couples, not just individuals.
+For more on choosing a therapist, read our guide on how to choose the right therapist in Oxford.

 Why Therapeutic Fit Matters Most

 Credentials matter, but chemistry matters more.
 A therapist could be highly experienced and still not feel right for your specific situation.
-It’s okay to be picky.
+It is okay to be picky.
 You want someone whose style and approach make both partners feel safe and understood.

-This is where Aligned’s platform offers a real advantage.
+This is where Aligned's matching service offers a real advantage.

-Try our Matchbot – The Fastest Way to Start Couples Therapy
+Try Aligned: The Fastest Way to Start Couples Therapy

 No Directories.
 No Cold Emails.
-Just 3 Tailored Therapist matches
+One Carefully Chosen Therapist.

 Rather than trawling endless directories, Aligned offers a faster, simpler way to match with the right therapist.

-There’s no pressure to commit.
-And if the fit isn’t quite right, you can rematch instantly.
+There is no pressure to commit.
+And if the match is not quite right, you can request a rematch and we will search again.
+It is free, and there is no limit.

 What Makes Aligned Different?

-We show pricing upfront before you speak with a therapist - no awkward surprises
+• We show pricing upfront before you speak with a therapist, so there are no awkward surprises

-You stay in control by approving or declining therapist matches before contact
+• You stay in control by approving or declining your match before any contact is made

 What if only one partner wants therapy?